cristirvn/SVX/README.md

 - backend directory contains following:
   -  tests directory : testing the crawler and crawl_championship functions functionality
   -  Analyze.py and Analyzer.py: deep analizing of certain matches (avaiable soon)
-  - Crawler.py : retrieving all the cahmpionship links for a certain sport using [selenium](https://www.selenium.dev/documentation/) for crawling the data and store them in a database using [sqlalchemy](https://www.sqlalchemy.org/)
+  - Crawler.py : retrieving all the championship links for a certain sport using [selenium](https://www.selenium.dev/documentation/) for crawling the data and store them in a database using [sqlalchemy](https://www.sqlalchemy.org/)
   - Crawl_championship: crawling all the matches for a specific championship
   - config.ini: contains the database credentials in order to store the matches data
   - Drive_backup.py: google drive backup for matches.csv file to store it